|General Description||Group Composition||Past Group Members||Contacts||Recent Publications||News||Collaborations||How to join us|

 - If you are a master student of a non-italian european university: you can come to Genova through the Erasmus+ programme either under the "study" or "traineeship" type of mobility, and perform part of the thesis (typically 5-10 months) in our laboratories.
 We have several established agreements (University at Duesseldorf, Barcelona University, Groningen University, Gent University, Leuven University, Pierre at Marie Curie University, Burgos University, Valladolid University and several others stipulated by our colleagues).
 If you are interested, please contact us well in advance (at least 6 months before the start of the stage period).
 Ask us for more informations.

-- If you are a prospective Ph.D. student, please note that you must apply by june 13 for the doctorate starting on november 1, 2017.
+- If you are a prospective Ph.D. student, please note that you must apply in may-june 2018 for the doctorate starting on november 1, 2018.
 You can find the call and other informations at https://www.studenti.unige.it/postlaurea/dottorati/XXXIII/ENG/.
 Application is completely free.
 If you want to apply and desire to join our group, please let us know that before applying, since we can give you precious advice

 - If you are going to get a master degree and want to join us through an Erasmus + programme for post-lauream traineeship, it is OK, but please note that we require at least a 6 months stage, possibly not in summer (in august our laboratory is closed).